orskoven/GRC/README.md

 - Primary Source: Education in Cyber Security at EK [James Hindsgavl Brink](https://katalog.kea.dk/course/4050401/2025-2026)

+### A areas of controls

+- People Controls
+- Organizational Controls
+- Physical Controls
+- Technological Controls

+Homework note: Det her kunne man gøre og det her vil understøtte foranstaltningen.

+### Remember changes to ISO standards

+Information technology is more than just a computer.
+All things that are carrying information is regarded within the scope of ISMS/ISO27001

+- A.5.7 - Threat Intelligence
+- A.5.30 - ICT readiness for
+- A.8.16 - Monitoring Activities
+- A.8.11 - Data Masking (anonymisation & pseudonomization)
+- A.8.9 - Configuration Management

+We have an ISMS - We have this threat skærpe ikke udvande

 ### Case;: WannaCry Ransomeware attack  Implementation of ISO27001 + ISO27002